-^aDuration adjusted concentration is provided in brackets (e.g., 10 ppm x (6 hours per day/24 hours per day x 5 days per week/7 days per week) = 2 ppm).
+&lt;sup>a Duration adjusted concentration is provided in brackets (e.g., 10 ppm $\times$ [6 hours/day $\div$ 24 hours/day $\times$ 5 days/week $\div$ 7 days/week] = 2 ppm).

 In the subchronic studies, effects on the kidneys were generally observed at concentrations above the LOAEL for liver effects and thus are not listed in Table 4-14.
-With chronic exposure, the sensitivity of the kidney and liver as target organs appears to be comparable in the rodent.
-The JBRC chronic rat study (Nagano et al., 2007b, JBRC, 1998) reported liver toxicity (serum enzyme changes, fatty liver, fibrosis, cirrhosis) and kidney toxicity (increases in BUN, creatinine, inorganic phosphorus, and severity of chronic progressive nephropathy [CPN]) at exposure concentrations of 25 ppm (≥4 ppm, duration adjusted) (Table 4-14).
+With chronic exposure, the sensitivity of the kidney and liver as target organs are comparable in the rodent.
+The JBRC chronic rat study (Nagano et al., 2007b; JBRC, 1998) reported liver toxicity (serum enzyme changes, fatty liver, fibrosis, cirrhosis) and kidney toxicity (increases in BUN, creatinine, inorganic phosphorus, and severity of chronic progressive nephropathy [CPN]) at exposure concentrations of 25 ppm (≥4 ppm, duration-adjusted) (Table 4-14).
 An increase in the severity of proteinuria was reported in male and female rats at the lowest tested concentration of 5 ppm (0.9 ppm, duration adjusted).
-While the increased severity of proteinuria could be related to the nephropathy observed at ≥25 ppm, the biological significance of the finding of proteinuria at 5 ppm is unclear.
-Proteinuria (or protein in the urine) was found in essentially 100% of the rats - both control and carbon tetrachloride-exposed, and

-90% or more of all rats - again control and carbon tetrachloride-exposed - had protein content in the urine graded as either 3+ or 4+ (see Table 4-2).
+While the increased severity of proteinuria could be related to the nephropathy observed at ≥25 ppm, the biological significance of the finding of proteinuria at 5 ppm is unknown.
+Proteinuria (or protein in the urine) was found in essentially 100% of the rats (both control and carbon tetrachloride-exposed), and 90% or more of all rats (again control and carbon tetrachloride-exposed) had protein content in the urine graded as either 3+ or 4+ (see Table 4-2).
 In the carbon tetrachloride-exposed animals, however, rats showed an increase in the severity of proteinuria relative to controls (i.e., relatively more carbon tetrachloride-exposed animals had protein content in urine graded 4+ than 3+).
-After two years of exposure to carbon tetrachloride, proteinuria in 5-ppm rats did not appear to progress, i.e., rats at this concentration did not show treatment-related increases in incidence or severity of renal changes recognized as clearly adverse (e.g., progressive glomerulonephrosis [or CPN] or measures of impaired glomerular function, including increased levels of BUN, creatinine, and inorganic phosphorus) that were observed at higher exposure concentrations.
+After 2 years of exposure to carbon tetrachloride, proteinuria in 5-ppm rats did not progress, i.e., rats at this concentration did not show treatment-related increases in incidence or severity of renal changes recognized as clearly adverse (e.g., progressive glomerulonephrosis [or CPN] or measures of impaired glomerular function, including increased levels of BUN, creatinine, and inorganic phosphorus) that were observed at higher exposure concentrations.